Nun Fetish

 Prevalence & culture

-Religious-habit fetishism is rarely studied directly and sits in the niche band of costume-linked interests; the Scorolli (2007) survey, which found garment- and object-linked fetishes made up roughly 30% of cases overall, does not break it out as its own category, reflecting how small a subset it is.
-Small communities exist online, and the nun motif recurs in fiction, art, and adult media, giving it greater cultural visibility than its likely prevalence.
+It is uncommon and rarely studied directly.
+The Scorolli (2007) survey of online fetish communities, which found garment- and object-linked fetishes made up a sizable share of cases overall, does not break out the nun habit as its own category, reflecting how small a subset it is.
+Small communities exist online, and the nun motif recurs in fiction, art, and adult media, giving it more cultural visibility than its likely prevalence.
 Faint awareness of the trope is widespread even among people with no personal interest, sustained by its long literary and cinematic afterlife.

 Safety, consent & law